Build/install

 You can dip your toes by finding small ways to contribute a little piece:

-- take a look at the issues labelledgood first issueandhelp wanted'
+• take a look at the issues labelledgood first issueandhelp wanted

-- see if you can find any tidying or refactoring you think needs doing in the parser-typechecker source (chat to us on slack before spending much time)
+• see if you can find any tidying or refactoring you think needs doing in the parser-typechecker source (chat to us on slack before spending much time)

-- are there any contributor docs you'd like to see which you could make a start on?
+• are there any contributor docs you'd like to see which you could make a start on?

 Once you've had your first PR merged and gotten to know how we work, have a think whether you want to take on a bigger project!
 There's lots of cool stuff to do.
-Get in touch with Paul Chiusano via the slack and give him an idea of your areas of interest and level of experience.
+Get in touch with Paul Chiusano via the Discord and give him an idea of your areas of interest and level of experience.
 If you have your own suggestions for what you could work on then let him know!